jam13richardson/jam13richardson/README.md

 ## Interests
 * 🎙️ **Podcasting:** I co-host a podcast where we interview special guests such as Ciara Madden (GymShark Ambassador), Rob Sheehan (The Umbrella Academy), Alex Lawther (Star Wars).
-* 🤸‍♀️ **Instructing:** I instruct a variety of exercise classes across all GymBox locations in London, serving naughties throwbacks weekly.
+* 🤸‍♀️ **Instructing:** I instruct a variety of exercise classes across all GymBox locations in London.
 * 🏊 **Swimming:** I swim competitively with Londons largest mixed swim club.
 You can often find me at Serpentine Swim Club whenever I'm feeling brave.